byaruhaf/RWiOSBootcamp/Week4/README.md

 * Fix app missing UI display for the second house in ComparisonShopper
 * Layout Compatibility Slider using autolayout
 * add App Logic to Compatibility Slider
-* use protocols and NotificationCenter to change app theme based on the toggle button state

 ### Additional Assignment Goals completed
 * Fixed unattached outlet in ComparisonShopper